thesibaram/snake-game-oop/README.md

 ```

 ## 🎹 Sound Effects
-- 🎵 Features include:
-- Background music (loops while playing)
+- 🎶 Background music (loops while playing)
-- Eat sound when food is consumed
+- 🍎 Eat sound when food is consumed
-- Wall collision sound and tail collision sound
+- 💥 Wall collision sound and tail collision sound
-- Game over sound on losing
+- 😢 Game over sound on losing
-All sound files are in the "assets/sounds/" folder.
+All sound files are in the `assets/sounds/` folder.

 ## 📝 License
 This project is licensed under the MIT License.

+<h1>🕹️ Ready to Slither?<br>
+-Fork it.🍴<br>
+--Run it.🏃‍♂️<br>
+----Love it.❤️<br>